gravitational/teleport/docs/2.3/enterprise.md

 > mandatory access control (MAC) or discretionary access control (DAC).
 RBAC is
 > sometimes referred to as role-based security.

-Every user in Teleport is **always** assigned a role.
-OSS Teleport automatically creates a role-per-user, while Teleport Enterprise allows far greater control over how roles are created, assigned and managed.
+Every user in Teleport is **always** assigned a set of roles.
+The open source edition of Teleport automatically assigns every user to the "admin" role, but the Teleport Enterprise allows administrators to define their own roles with far greater control over over what actions users have authorization to take.

-Lets assume your company is using Active Directory to authenticate users, so for a typical enterprise deployment you would:
+Lets assume a company is using Active Directory to authenticate users and place them into groups.
+A typical enterprise deployment of Teleport in this scenario would look like this:

-1. Configure Teleport to [use existing user identities](#external-identities) stored in Active Directory.
+1. Teleport will be configured to use existing user identities stored in Active Directory.
-2. Using Active Directory, assign a user to several groups, perhaps "sales", "developers", "admins", "contractors", etc.
+2. Active Directory would have users placed in certain grops, perhaps "interns", "developers", "admins", "contractors", etc.
-3. Create Teleport Roles - perhaps "users", "developers" and "admins".
+3. The Teleport administrator will have to define Teleport Roles, for simplicity sake let them be "users", "developers" and "admins".
-4. Define mappings from Active Directory groups (claims) to Teleport Roles.
+4. The last step will be to define mappings from the Active Directory groups (claims) to the Teleport Roles, so every Teleport user will be assigned a role based on the group membership.

 This section covers the process of defining user roles.